isums/pudding/README.md

-# theadventuresofpudding
+# The Adventures of Pudding
 A game about a boy named Pudding